HenryXi/spring-boot/spring-boot-assert/etc/avoiding null check in java.md

 # Avoiding null check in java
-There are lot of null check in my project.
-They are very ugly.
-For example If you want print out the address of user.
-(ORM)hibernate or mybatis will help you query this user info include address info.
-You may get an user entity like following.
+There is lots of ugly null checking in my project.
+For example if you want print out the address of user.
+ORM (Hibernate or MyBatis) will help you query this user with address info.
+You may get a user entity like following.
 ```java
 public class User {
     private String id;